-If you start ankle exercises too soon or progress exercises too fast following an ankle sprain, you could cause more damage and delay your recovery.
+If you start ankle exercises too soon or progress exercises too quickly following an ankle sprain, you could cause more damage and delay your recovery.
 Ankle sprain rehabilitation is divided into three phases.
 Knowing these phases will help you determine when to start ankle exercises and what exercises are appropriate.

+Sprained ankle symptoms vary based on the severity of the injury.
 An ankle sprain occurs when one or more ligaments become stretched or torn, and it may be categorized as a grade I, II or III sprain.
 Grade I is a mild sprain when ankle ligaments are overstretched but not torn.
 Grade II is when ligaments partially tear, and grade III is a complete rupture or tear of one or more ligaments.

-Elevating your ankle above your heart and taking over-the-counter pain medications such as acetaminophen can further reduce swelling.
-Most exercises will be too painful to perform during this phase, with the exception of possibly isometric exercises.
+Elevating your ankle above your heart and taking over-the-counter pain medications, such as acetaminophen, can further reduce swelling.
+Most exercises will be too painful to perform during this phase, with the possible exception of isometric exercises.
 Isometric ankle exercises involve pushing your foot in a given direction against resistance, such as a wall, but not moving your ankle.

 During this phase, you will perform light ankle exercises to increase ankle flexibility and strength.
 Exercises include ankle circles, marble pickup, single-leg balance and heel walking.
 For marble pickup, slowly pick up marbles using your toes and place them in a container while seated in a chair.

 During this phase, perform sport-specific or functional exercises that are similar to your daily activities and exercises while still incorporating phase two exercises.
 For example, you may run for two to five minutes, perform a quick agility drill and then perform single-leg balance on a wobble board.